PHOENIX, AZ DIMINISHED VALUE ATTORNEY

 - Immediate diminished value: This type of diminished value refers to the difference in resale value of the vehicle because of a motor vehicle accident.

 - Inherent diminished value: This type of diminished value refers to the loss of a vehicle’s market value.
 It is the most widely recognized and accepted form of diminished value and is also the most common basis upon which any supplemental forms of diminished value would be added.

 - Repair-related diminished value: This type of diminished value refers to the depreciated amount of a vehicle as a result of improper or incomplete repairs, poor quality repairs, or items left unrepaired.
 Typically, the amount of repair-related diminished value is determined by the overall quality of the repairs.

-Diminished value claims have been paid out in every state and by every major insurance company.
+Diminished value attorneys have helped recover DV in every state and by every major insurance company.
 Nearly every state allows individuals to file a claim of diminished value if their vehicle has been involved in an accident that is not their fault.
 And even if the other party does not have insurance, individuals who carry uninsured motorist coverage on their policy may be able to file a diminished value claim under their own policy.

 Several factors may affect the calculation of your vehicle’s diminished value, including:

 - The vehicle’s value undamaged

 - Prior accidents